Spin-Hall Current and Nonlocal Transport in Ferromagnet-Free Multi-band models for SrTiO3-Based Nanodevices in the presence of impurities: The sheet conductance and the spin-Hall conductance in the 8-band model

 \section{The sheet conductance and the spin-Hall conductance in the 8-band model}

-To compute the sheet conductance of the 8-band model of section \ref{sh8}, $\sigma_s$, we use the analytical expression of Appendix \ref{anshsh}, which we derive by means of a systematic implementation of the formalism of Appendix \ref{lrt} and of Appendix \ref{impures}.
-In particular, having numerically checked that the vertex corrections in Eq.(\ref{lc.5}) provide a negligible contribution to $\sigma_s$, we perform our calculation by using Eq.(\ref{recr.12}) of appendix \ref{lrt}, with the single-particle Green's functions including the finite, impurity-induced, imaginary part of the self-energy.
+To compute the sheet conductance of the 8-band model of section \ref{sh8}, $\sigma_s$, we use the analytical expression of Appendix \ref{anshsh}, which we derive by means of a systematic implementation of the formalism of Appendixes \ref{lrt} and \ref{impures}.
+In particular, having numerically checked that the vertex corrections in Eq.(\ref{lc.5}) provide a negligible contribution to $\sigma_s$, we perform our calculation by using Eq. (\ref{recr.12}) of Appendix \ref{lrt}, with the single-particle Green's functions including the finite, impurity-induced, imaginary part of the self-energy.
+Specifically, we set

+with $V$ being the system volume, $[j_{{\rm ch},a}]_{(\vec{k},\lambda);(\vec{k},\lambda')}$ being the charge current matrix elements in the basis of the single-particle eigenstates of ${\cal H}_{\rm 8-band} (\vec{k})$, and the single particle Green-Keldysh functions $g_{(\vec{k},\lambda)}^{A,R,<} (\omega)$ being defined in Appendix \ref{selfeim}.
+The impurity concentration determines, according to Eq.(\ref{ims.10c}) of appendix \ref{impures}, a finite lifetime $\tau_{\rm Imp}^\lambda$ for the quasiparticle excitations in band $\lambda$, which enters the corresponding Green's functions according to Eq.(\ref{ims.13}).
+Due to the relation between the impurity concentration and the finite quasiparticle lifetime, as we discuss in Appendix \ref{impures}, we take into account the former through the latter, by using for $\tau_{\rm Imp}^\lambda$ the $\lambda$-independent value $\tau_{\rm Imp}=3\: {\rm ps}$, as from the measures of Ref.\cite{Trier2020}.

 In Figure \ref{sheets} we plot our result for $\sigma_s$ (in units of $e^2/h$) as a function of $\mu$, computed using Eq.(\ref{recr.12}) as discussed before (blue curve).
 For comparison, we also plot the experimental data corresponding to the measures of Ref. \cite{Trier2020} (black full squares).
 Apparently, there is a pretty good agreement between the two sets of data: in particular, both in the theoretical curve, as well as in the experimental data, we note the sudden change in the slope of $\sigma_s$ at the onset of the higher-energy bands, at $\mu $ slightly higher than 0, which evidences the sudden change in the density of state at the LT.